Hunting with eagles

-Hunting with eagles is a traditional form of falconry found throughout the Eurasian Steppe, practiced by ancient Khitan and Turkic peoples.
-Today it is practiced by Kazakhs and the Kyrgyz in contemporary Kazakhstan and Kyrgyzstan, as well as diasporas in Bayan-Ölgii Provinces Bayan-Ölgii, Mongolia, and Xinjiang, China.
-Though these people are most famous for hunting with golden eagles, they have been known to train northern goshawks, peregrine falcons, saker falcons, and more.
+Hunting with eagles (Eagle hunting) is a traditional form of falconry found throughout the Eurasian Steppe, practiced by ancient Khitan and Turkic peoples.
+Today it is practiced by Kazakhs and the Kyrgyz in contemporary Kazakhstan and Kyrgyzstan, as well as diasporas in Bayan-Ölgii, Mongolia, and Xinjiang, China.
+Though these people are most famous for hunting with golden eagles, they have been known to train northern Eurasian goshawks, peregrine falcons, saker falcons, and more.

 Terminology

 In both Kazakh and Kyrgyz, there are separate terms for those who hunt with birds of prey in general, and those who hunt with eagles.

 In Kazakh, both qusbegi and sayatshy refer to falconers in general.
 Qusbegi comes from the words qus ("bird") and bek ("lord"), thus literally translating as "lord of birds."
 In Old Turkic, kush begi was a title used for the khan's most respected advisors, reflecting the valued role of the court falconer.
 Sayatshy comes from the word sayat ("falconry") and the suffix -shy, used for professional titles in Turkic languages.
 The Kazakh word for falconers that hunt with eagles is bürkitshi, from bürkit ("golden eagle"), while the word for those that use goshawks is qarshyghashy, from qarshygha ("goshawk").

 In Kyrgyz, the general word for falconers is münüshkör.
 A falconer who specifically hunts with eagles is a bürkütchü, from bürküt ("golden eagle").